 For many people, it takes time to get used to eating with their new teeth.
 You might want to practice some foods at home first, or try new ways of eating your favorites, such as cutting apples up instead of eating them whole or slicing corn kernels off of the cob.

 Are dentures worth it?
 That really depends on you.
-To learn more about the various tooth replacement options out there and to see which ones fit your lifestyle, budget and needs best, contact Dr. John Paul Gallardo and Dr. William Lamas, Miami periodontists and dental implant specialists, today.
+To learn more about the various tooth replacement options out there and to see which ones fit your lifestyle, budget and needs best, contact Dr. John Paul Gallardo, Miami periodontists and dental implant specialists, today.
 Call (305) 447-1447 to schedule a consultation.